 Post your question or the artwork you want feedback on to the Facebook page, inside our Facebook Group, or tag me @ArtistStrong on Instagram.
 I look forward to seeing you Fridays at 12:30 Eastern Standard time.

 Don’t worry: if you can’t make it live, the replay will be available on the Facebook Page, so start sending me your questions.
-Be sure to pop on either way to learn from other’s feedback and questions.
+Be sure to pop on either way to learn from other’s feedback and questions.) <– this is no longer happening, but join me over on Patreon to get monthly support or encouragement, or ask me a question on Instagram.
+I randomly answer them in Lives.

-Now, it’s time to Be Creatively Courageous: Tell me about a series of 6-8 artworks you would like to create!
+Now, it’s time to Artist Strong Action: Tell me about a series of 6-8 artworks you would like to create!

-Next month I’m hosting a series of free workshops on finding voice as well as sharing experiments that can help you find the right way to promote your art.
-If this sounds interesting be sure to sign up for the webinar below this video.
+(Next month I’m hosting a series of free workshops on finding voice as well as sharing experiments that can help you find the right way to promote your art.
+If this sounds interesting be sure to sign up for the webinar below this video.) <– this has already happened!

 Next week we will talk about how to use art critique (also called feedback) to improve your work.
 See you next week.